tommykw/hugo_gh_blog/content/post/stack-hello-world.md

 ```
 $ stack new hello-world
 ```
+Stack has some templates you can use your app.

 ## Installing GHC
+Run this in your app.
 ```
 $ stack setup
 ```

 ## Building an Executable
+You can build with stack build
 ```
 $ stack buuild
 ```

 ## Run the app
+Runt the app.
+This is cool.
 ```
 $ stack exec hello-world-exe
 SomeFunc